 This Baked Goat Cheese Dip is creamy-dreamy and can be ready, from prep to finish, in 30 minutes or less!
 Decadent goat cheese is whipped with creamy cream cheese and salty parmesan; studded with chewy, sweet sun-dried tomatoes, fragrant garlic, and aromatic fresh herbs.
 This baked cheese dip is full of flavor and sure to be a huge hit at your next party!

-In honor of the holiday season and all the parties to come, I thought today would be a great time to share a delicious, quick and easy pairing with you guys.
+In honor of the season made for entertaining, and all the parties to come, I thought today would be a great time to share a delicious, quick and easy appetizer option with you.
+Because you just can’t have a party without a little wine and cheese!
+Okay, you COULD.
+But let’s be honest, you SHOULDN’T.

 About this baked goat cheese dip